 Action is taken to address the underlying causes that perpetuate a problem

-An intrinsic element of this process in the empowerment of communities to be able to assess community problems and take collective action to solve them (UNDP, 2004).
+An intrinsic element of this process in the empowerment of communities to be able to assess community problems and take collective action to solve them (UNDP, 2004, p.
+8).

 A group’s ability to engage in critical thinking about local strengths and challenges, and develop strategies to address these challenges is central to achieving HIV competence in a community.
 Freire proposes that critical thinking is a key precondition for action.
 His concept of “transformative communication” encourages group members to identify community problems and examine life issues through discussion.
-Community dialogue provides a process through which people can be exposed to new information and begin to work through it in order to apply it to their own lives (Campbell et al, 2013).
+Community dialogue provides a process through which people can be exposed to new information and begin to work through it in order to apply it to their own lives (Campbell et al, 2013, p.
+2).

 The community conversation approach is a social learning process which recognizes that people bring unique and valuable perspectives and knowledge to the development process.
 They have both the capacities and the interest to be involved in bringing about change in their own communities.
 These human qualities are validated, built upon, and strengthened through community conversations.
 However, this approach also acknowledges that people can be misinformed and hold false beliefs that can prevent them from progressing and attaining their true potential.
-In most cases, worldview change is necessary before transformation can occur (UNDP, 2004).
+In most cases, worldview change is necessary before transformation can occur (UNDP, 2004, p.
+6).

-Community conversations provide participants with new knowledge on a subject while still allowing the discussion and cooperative problem solving to be directed primarily by the people (Campbell et al, 2013).
+Community conversations provide participants with new knowledge on a subject while still allowing the discussion and cooperative problem solving to be directed primarily by the people.
 Facilitators pose questions and thinking points about why specific social problems are the way they are, what is currently being done in the community to address these problems (whether successfully or not), and how these complex social issues might be resolved.
 They encourage the group to engage in discussion, emphasizing the importance of doing so with respect, honesty, and constructively with the goal of problem solving in mind.
-In this process, a facilitator does not offer advice but rather encourages the group members to share their pre-existing community understandings and strengths, analyze local problems, and develop concrete action plans together (Campbell et al, 2013).
+In this process, a facilitator does not offer advice but rather encourages the group members to share their pre-existing community understandings and strengths, analyze local problems, and develop concrete action plans together (Campbell et al, 2013, pp. 3, 6).

 Facilitating dialogue and decision-making allows people to create their own solutions to the root causes of their problems.
 Participatory methods employed in community conversation interventions include storytelling, active listening, and strategic questioning.
 These methodologies allow participants to identify shared concerns, observe, reflect, ask questions, explore options, and make decisions together for change.
-This is seen as a continuous process of social learning and practice rather than a one-time project or event (UNDP, 2004).
+This is seen as a continuous process of social learning and practice rather than a one-time project or event (UNDP, 2004, p.
+6).

-The UNDP has adopted this community conversation approach for their ongoing work in Africa, particularly when working with HIV/AIDS and gender issues (Campbell et al, 2013).
+The UNDP has adopted this community conversation approach for their ongoing work in Africa, particularly when working with HIV/AIDS and gender issues.
 A case study of a conversation-based intervention in Zimbabwe showed that community conversations effectively contributed to increased HIV competence in the following ways:

 Enabling participants to develop concrete and practical action plans to combat stigma and better support PLWHA [People living with HIV/AIDS]